Abdullah Mason: Professional career

+Early career

-Mason signed with Top Rank when he turned pro.
-He made his debut on the undercard of Mikaela Mayer vs Maiva Hamadouche in Las Vegas.
-He stopped his opponent in the second round after a shot left him staggering and the referee jumped in.
-Mason made his MGM Grand Arena on the undercard of Oscar Valdez vs Shakur Stevenson.
-He knocked out Argentine Luciano Ramos in the first round.
-Mason returned to the MGM Grand Arena on the undercard of Devin Haney vs. Vasiliy Lomachenko.
-He knocked out American Desmond Lyons in the sixth round.
-Mason made his T-Mobile Arena debut on the undercard of Shakur Stevenson vs Edwin De La Santos.
-He knocked out Argentine Jose Cardenas in the second round.
+Mason signed with the promotional company Top Rank when he turned pro.
+He made his debut on the undercard of Mikaela Mayer vs Maïva Hamadouche in Las Vegas, where he stopped his opponent Jaylan Phillips in the second round following a barrage of punches and the referee jumped in.
+Mason's second fight took place at the MGM Grand Garden Arena on the undercard of Oscar Valdez vs Shakur Stevenson, where he knocked out Argentine Luciano Ramos in the first round.

+Mason later fought on the undercard of Devin Haney vs. Vasiliy Lomachenko against American Desmond Lyons, where he scored a knockout victory in the sixth round.
+Now with a record of 10–0, Mason made his T-Mobile Arena debut on the undercard of Shakur Stevenson vs Edwin De Los Santos, where he scored another knockout victory against the Argentine Jose Cardenas in the second round.

 Mason was scheduled to face Giovanni Cabrera in Las Vegas on April 5, 2025.
-On March 21, 2025 it was reported that Cabrera withdrew due to injury, and was replaced by Carlos Ornelas.
-Fighting on his 21st birthday, he scored a sixth-round stoppage victory over Ornelas, improving his record to 18–0.
+On March 21, 2025, it was reported that Cabrera withdrew due to injury, and was replaced by Carlos Ornelas.
+Fighting on his 21st birthday, he scored a sixth-round stoppage victory over Ornelas, improving his record to 18–0 and winning the vacant NABF and NABO lightweight titles.

+WBO lightweight champion

-Mason is due to face unbeaten Sam Noakes for the vacant WBO lightweight title in Riyadh, Saudi Arabia, on November 22, 2025.
+In his first world title fight, Mason faced fellow unbeaten boxer, Sam Noakes, for the vacant WBO lightweight championship at the ANB Arena in Riyadh, Saudi Arabia, on November 22, 2025.
+He won via unanimous decision with the judges scorecards reading 115–113, 115–113 and 117–111 and improving to 20–0.
+The victory made Mason the youngest active male world champion at 21 years old.

+On April 6, 2026, it was announced that Mason would make a first defence of his WBO title against The Ring No. 10 ranked former champion Joe Cordina (18–1, 9 KOs) on 4 July at Rocket Arena in Cleveland, Ohio, live on DAZN.
+This would mark his first professional fight in his hometown.
+On June 24, 2026, the fight was cancelled after Cordina was denied a visa to enter the United States.
+33 year old Albert Bell (28–0, 9 KOs) was brought in as a replacement opponent.
+Bell was originally scheduled to fight on July 18 in an IBF lightweight eliminator against Andy Cruz.
+Mason weighed at the 135 pound limit and Bell weighed 134.9 pounds.